Kubuxu/agh-assigments/esl/README.md

 The primary cause seems to be inability to index any array or tuple within `for ... range` clause.
 See comments in `core.py` for better explanation.

+Other than that in the testbed the core works and computes ChaCha20 correctly.